Art and the Bible home » art » work by Rembrandt Harmensz. van Rijn

 This work is linked to 1 Samuel 18:10

 David has beaten the Philistines and is returning to the court of King Saul.
 The superstitious king considers David a threat to his already weakened position.
 We see him trying to think of a way to get rid of the young hero.
-At the same, he is moved by David's harp playing - Saul dries his eyes with his cloak.
+At the same, he is moved by David's harp playing - Saul dries his eyes with a curtain.

 The people would probably rise against him if he were to kill David.
-The javelin in his hand is useless.
+The spear in his hand is useless, although in a flash of anger he does try to kill David with it.
 So he promotes David to "captain over a thousand", hoping he will die in battle.

 In Rembrandt's painting, the old suffering king is clearly touched by David's playing.
 David is completely absorbed in his music.